meireles/GitTutorial/challenges.md

 * Add a comment on top of the function **best_beer**
 * What is the status of your git repo now?
 * Find the what changed between your current **best_beer.R** and the previous version.
 * Happy with your comment?
-Staging it!
+Stage it!

 ### Task 2:
 * Now change **best_beer** to reflect poor taste (replace "IPAs" with "lagers")
 * What is the status of your repo?
+Pay close attention!
 * Suppose that you really love lagers.
 Commit our newest change (tricky)!
 * Did it work?
 Find out which version has been committed.